theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/pipesAndValves/Math/FrictionFactor/Jacobian/README.md

 I expect units to all be SI converted.
 So I'd like to convert them in my functions before anything else.

+So far, the jacobian can be calculated if the Reynold's number is known.

+If the Reynold's number is not known, we have to guess it from the pressure drop.

+For that, we need to convert the kinematic pressure drop to Bejan number, then obtain the Reynold's number given the relative roughness and lengthToDiameter Ratio.